top of page

 6. Sold under the hammer or passed in then negotiate

-It is this easy, if things happen in textbook fashion.
-But it doesn't.
-From experience, over 90-95% of property purchases comes with its own set of curve balls.
+From a buyer's experience, perspective, over 90-95% of property purchases comes with its own set of curve balls.
 Experience is needed to handle these to your (the buyer's) advantage.
 One wrong step, and it may mean over paying for a lemon.
 Make lemonades you say?
 Not all lemons can be made sweet.

 The Benefits of Selling by Auction